 - 8. The midterm will take place on October 28 and it will not be rescheduled except in extenuating circumstances.
-All high-flex students must write the midterm in person.
-All V.C. students are responsible for arranging supervision at an approved testing center; alternatively, VC students may write the midterm under my direct supervision here in Grande Prairie.
 Documentation will be required for any student wishing to write the midterm on an alternate date. - 9.
 Students should feel free to email me with questions or concerns at any point during the semester.
 I will do my best to respond to your emails as quickly as possible, but students should anticipate a 24-48 hour delay (depending on which day, the time of the day, what stage of the semester we're in, etc.). - 10.
-Students in this high-flex course should feel free to attend in person or remotely.
-Students attending remotely must have their cameras on to be counted as present. - 11.
 The final exam for this class will be scheduled by the registrar and will take place in December.
 The exam will not be rescheduled except in extenuating circumstances.
-All high-flex students must write the final exam in person.
-All V.C. students are responsible for arranging supervision at an approved testing center; alternatively, VC students may write the final exam under my direct supervision here in Grande Prairie.
 Documentation will be required for any student wishing to write the final exam on an alternate date.